oracle/cloudtestdrive/AppDev/helidon-k8s/common/CreateATPDatabaseAndSetupUser.md

 ## Get the OCID

-Once the instance is running go to the database details page, on the center left of the general information column there will be the label OCID and the start of the OCID iteelf.
+Once the instance is running go to the database details page, on the center left of the general information column there will be the label OCID and the start of the OCID itself.
 Click the "Copy" just to the left and then in a text editor or similar save the ODIC.

 ## Setup your user

-On the details page for the database, click the "Service Console" button (probabaly will open a separate tab)
+On the details page for the database, click the "Service Console" button (probably will open a separate tab)

 On the left side click the "Development" option